inlabru-org/inlabru/cran-comments.md

 * windows-latest (on github, with INLA), R 4.1.2
 * win-builder, R devel
 * R-hub (Fedora Linux, clang, gfortran) R devel
+* For the ubuntu github platforms, tests were also done without installing packages in Suggests.

 ## Submission notes
 * Bugfix and minor feature release 2.5.0